Painted Hardwood Floors – Good Idea or a Bad One?

 Lynn Morgan entry with a cool geometric pattern

 No, it does not.
-I’ve seen beautiful painted wood floors that are blue or green or even red.
-And of course, millions of patterns.
+I’ve seen beautiful painted wood floors that are blue, green, or even red.
+And, of course, millions of patterns.
 There are some wonderful painted floors here.

 Do you put a poly finish over a painted floor?